Avenir-lang/Avenir/docs/engine/eng/ir.md

 3. `OpEndTry`
 4. handler block

+### Switch / Continue

+- `switch` lowers to equality checks (`OpEq`) plus conditional jumps (`OpJumpIfFalse`) for each `case`.
+- Each matched case body ends with `OpJump` to skip the remaining clauses.
+- `continue` lowers to a jump back to the loop-specific continue target.

+### Optional Chaining

+Optional chains (`?.`) use `OpJumpIfNone`:

+1. Evaluate receiver/callee.
+2. `OpJumpIfNone` jumps to none-path when the value is `none`.
+3. Non-none path evaluates member/call and wraps the result via `OpMakeSome`.

+This keeps optional chain expression results in optional form.

+### Defer

+`defer` lowers to `OpPushDefer`:

+1. Evaluate and capture deferred call arguments.
+2. Evaluate deferred callee.
+3. Emit `OpPushDefer` with captured argument count.

+Deferred calls execute later in VM return handling (LIFO order).

 ### Async/Await Lowering

-Async functions are marked in IR (`Function.IsAsync = true`).
+Async metadata and opcodes are emitted as follows:

+- `ast.FunDecl.IsAsync` is propagated to `ir.Function.IsAsync`.
-- Calling an async function lowers to `OpSpawn` instead of `OpCall`.
+- Direct calls to async function declarations lower to `OpSpawn`.
-- `await expr` lowers to `OpAwait`.
+- `await expr` lowers to `OpAwait` after compiling `expr`.

-`OpSpawn` creates a runtime `Future`, executes/schedules the async function task, and pushes the future to the stack.

-`OpAwait` consumes a future:
+`OpSpawn` and `OpAwait` are VM-level async boundary instructions:

-1. If ready, pushes the resolved value.
+1. `OpSpawn` consumes compiled call arguments and pushes a `Future` value.
-2. If failed, propagates the error.
+2. `OpAwait` consumes a `Future`:
+   - ready + success: pushes resolved value
+   - ready + failure: throws/propagates error
-3. If pending, suspends the current async task until the future resolves.
+   - not ready: suspends current async task context

+In the current implementation, `OpSpawn` executes the callee closure immediately and wraps completion/error into a `Future`; suspension/resume is driven by `OpAwait` + scheduler/event-loop task coordination.

 ## Example